 We also use Collaboration For Revit (C4R) and BIM 360 Team to work on projects simultaneously with project teams across the globe to provide Revit BIM services.
 C4R is the latest feature in the Autodesk family and is a cloud enabled Revit worksharing collaboration tool that can be installed on any workstation with Revit to enable seamless sharing of a file on the cloud as well as the ability to communicate within the tool with other users to solve issues in real time.
 In comparison, BIM 360 Team is a browser-based cloud collaborative tool for users who do not have Revit.
 Users can sign up for a trial to collaborate, access, view, add mark-ups and conduct live reviews.
 BIM 360 is used for collaboration but not as a work sharing tool.
 Whether C4R or BIM 360, this cloud technology helps BIM managers and BIM developers across various locations, to connect, collaborate, review files and address their models to other project stakeholder teams.
 We offer our clients complete collaboration by ensuring contracts are well-defined with specifically stated roles, rights, responsibilities and accountability of various stakeholders.

 We also provide BIM Modelling services to independent stakeholders involved in a BIM project who may lack the expertise of creating and managing BIM models.
 In addition to 3D parametric modelling, we provide 4D (time schedule) and 5D (cost) Revit BIM services to our clients.

-We currently use 3D BIM modeling for the following project and customer types:
+We currently use Revit 3D BIM modelling for the following project and customer types: